 How to Invest in Vanguard Exchange Traded Funds

 To get your hands on some Vanguard exchange traded funds, you will need to have access to a brokerage account in order to buy and sell exchange traded funds.
 Exchange traded funds are bought and sold much like individual stocks, except that they are far from individual stocks.
-If you don’t have an account yet, Questrade is a discount brokerage that offers rock bottom commission prices for buying and selling on the stock market, and as mentioned, offers free purchasing of exchange traded funds.
+Instead they cover the same indexes that the TD e-series does.
+For example, an ETF might track the TSX 60 index – aka the 60 biggest publicly-traded companies in Canada.

 Should I Invest in the Vanguard ETFs or the TD E-series Mutual Funds?

-According to the Canadian Couch Potato (who, if you’re not aware, is Dan Bortolotti, the guru of exchange traded funds who writes for MoneySense magazine), if you have a large portfolio (meaning lots of cashola to invest), using ETFs rather than e-series mutual funds is the way to go.
-However, you can also opt to combine the two as well.
+According to the Canadian Couch Potato (who, if you’re not aware, is Dan Bortolotti, the guru of exchange traded funds and index investing who writes for MoneySense magazine), if you have a relatively large portfolio (meaning lots of cash to invest), using ETFs rather than e-series mutual funds is the way to go, whereas there is some disagreement if you’re starting with a smaller portfolio.
+The e-series used to have a considerable advantage back when you couldn’t purchase ETFs for free, because you could make small monthly purchases without it hurting your not-quite-fat stacks all that much.
+However, these days, that advantage is gone.
+It really comes down to personal platform preference and if you’re willing to do a little extra work to avoid fees.
+(As well as what you think of robo advisors.)